Working with Your Lawyer to Get the Best Results (and to Avoid Mistakes!)

 Most lawyers are glad for such follow-up.
 It helps prevent a minor mistake like a missed court date from snowballing into something much more serious, like a license revocation (a consequence that will leave the lawyer scrambling to clean up).

 This advice is similar to what many medical groups advise to avoid medical errors.
-An excellent article by Debra Wood, RN of Harvard’s Beth Israel Deaconess Medical Center urged patients to not just let things be done to them, but to take an active role to make sure they are getting the right medicines and procedures.
+I once read an article by Debra Wood, RN of Harvard’s Beth Israel Deaconess Medical Center that urged patients to not just let things be done to them, but to take an active role to make sure they are getting the right medicines and procedures.
 “How can you avoid a medical mistake?
 ‘Patients are the center of the health care team,’ says Cathy Barry-Ipema, spokesperson for the Joint Commission . . . .
 You need to be an active participant.
 You need to be informed, and if something does not seem right, ask . . . .”